-It is time for a change because times have changed.
-There is much more caution about private and public investment in research in Europe than there was when the Framework Programme was launched in 1984.
+A strategy based on social and economic relevance and European added value about private and public investment in research in Europe than there was when the framework programme was launched in 1984.
 Then, there was strong political and public confidence in the contribution which science and engineering could make to the economic and social future of Europe.
 Major European companies saw a business advantage in increasing their investment in research and development.
-Now, market requirements prompt industry to focus on short-term results, despite the heavy investment in science and technology by competitor nations and businesses, especially in the Far East and the United States.
+Now, market requirements prompt industry to focus on short-term results, despite the heavy investment in science and technology by competitor nations and businesses, especially in the Far East and the United States of America.